 There is a specific legal definition that must be met in order to make a claim under admiralty law.
 If you have been injured or become ill working as a seaman, contact Johnson Beard & Trueb, PC.
 Your case will must be carefully crafted if you hope to ensure you are fairly compensated for your injuries and other damages.

-Ensure you get all that is rightfully yours by contacting an Alaska personal injury lawyer today so we can evaluate the facts of your case, and initiate legal action for you.
+Ensure you get all that is rightfully yours by contacting a personal injury lawyer in Anchorage today so we can evaluate the facts of your case, and initiate legal action for you.
 There are other avenues of that could provide you with added compensation that could be pursued, and we are zealous in identifying all such options, so that we can take advantage of every opportunity.
 The initial consultation is free so you have nothing to lose to explore your options with us.
 We look forward to meeting you and helping you with your claim.

 Filing a personal injury lawsuit under maritime law requires a specialized approach as the laws are complex, and claims are often subject to being contested by the defendant.
 There are also areas of civil law that could allow for litigation depending on the circumstances.
 To ensure you do not lose any compensation you could be entitled to recover, contact us for an initial no charge consultation.

 We Deliver ResultsFacing a serious accident or injury?
 We can help you get the compensation you need.
 Our track record speaks for itself: We have recovered over $10 million for our clients

 Pay Nothing Up FrontBecause we take cases on contingency, there is no cost to you unless we recover compensation.
 This means you get the help you need without the high attorney fees.